Yellow Fever Vaccine

 - an allergy to latex rubber;

-- a weak immune system caused by disease, bone marrow transplant, or by using certain medicines or receiving cancer treatments.
+- a weak immune system caused by disease (such as cancer, HIV, or AIDS), or by taking certain medicines such as steroids.

 You can still receive a vaccine if you have a cold or fever.
 In the case of a more severe illness with a fever or any type of infection, wait until you get better before receiving this vaccine.